sverrejb/sverre.me/content/projects/auox/index.md

 The app is made with [ratatui](https://github.com/ratatui/ratatui) for the TUI (Text-based User Interface, a bit more interactive than a CLI).
 Ratatui is a very active project, well documented and feature rich.
 The app is first set up, and then everything happens in a main loop where a frame is drawn, user input is registred and state is updated.
 The different application views and the movement between them I have attempted to model sort of like a state machine, with the current view applied to the top of a stack that can be popped to go up/back.

 The OAuth flow for the banking API is pretty standard.
 It tries to use a stored access token first, then attempts to refresh it if expired, and only initiates a full OAuth flow if that fails.
-The full flow spawns a tiny HTTP server on port 8321 to catch the callback, then opens the browser for authentication.
-Most of the time you don't need to touch the browser at all, ideally only once a year.
+The full flow spawns a tiny HTTP server to catch the callback, then opens the browser for authentication.
+Most of the time I don't need to touch the browser at all, ideally only once a year.

 The SpareBank 1 API itself is straightforward, and pretty [well documented](https://developer.sparebank1.no/#/apis).
 The API for personal use is quite limited in scope, and allows for listing account details and transactions, as well as transfering money between accounts you own yourself.